Make a difference in your community with the new Joint Program in Medicine from Western Sydney University and Charles Sturt University.

 Western Sydney and Charles Sturt both have a strong commitment to the regions in which they are located.
 The medical program combines problem-based learning and clinical practice.
 The program is designed to provide you with the knowledge, skills and experience to make an important contribution to the community’s health and wellbeing.

 Uniquely, we offer three years of embedded clinical training, including experiential learning from elders and others during an Aboriginal Health Service placement, General Practice, community health services, research skills application, personal and professional development as well as the core scientific knowledge which will become the foundation for your life-long learning.

 Advances in medicine rely on advances in knowledge.
 It’s why over 10 years ago Western created a new kind of School of Medicine.
 Since then, we’ve seen more than 600 graduates enter the medical profession and make a difference.
-From 2021, Western is joining with Charles Sturt in making this program available on both sides of the Blue Mountains.
+In 2021, Western joined Charles Sturt in making this program available on both sides of the Blue Mountains.

 You will extend and apply your knowledge and practical skills in full-time clinical and community placements including in Aboriginal Medical Services, complete a scholarly project and build your clinical experience through placements in speciality and subspecialty medicine.